When Do Used Cars Go On Sale In Canada? (Drive Away Deals!)

 - Labour Day (First Monday of September): Similar to Canada Day, some dealerships offer deals to entice buyers during the long weekend.

-- Boxing Day (December 26th): Another opportunity for end-of-year deals, though inventory might be depleted by this point.
+Be prepared for crowds and limited selection. - Boxing Day (December 26th): Another opportunity for end-of-year deals, though inventory might be depleted by this point.

 Manufacturer-Sponsored Events